 Fast food is a type of mass-produced food designed for commercial resale and with a strong priority placed on speed of service versus other relevant factors involved in culinary science, such as quality of food and healthy nutrients.
 Fast food was created as a commercial strategy to accommodate the larger employees, travelers, and wage workers who often did not have the time to sit down to wait for a meal.
 The fast-food industry had its beginnings around the mid-twentieth century with the first fish and chip shops in Britain in the 1860s.
 Drive-through restaurants were first popularized in the 1950s in the United States.
 The term "fast food" was first used in a dictionary by Merriam-Webster in 1951.
 The fast food sector comprises hamburger, chicken, pizza and other food outlets, coffee, pastry and ice cream shops, ethnic food outlets as well as home delivery services for some of these.
 Many are franchised to international food chains.
 Fast food has been related to certain health issues, such as obesity, high cholesterol, and depression.
 Many fast foods tend to be high in saturated fat, sugar, salt, and calories.
 The United States has 32.7% of the fast food market share worldwide.
 You can find Fast Food Market Size, Fast Food Market Share, and other trends and statistics below and you can get help with additional Fast Food industry market research here.

-T4's research team can help you learn more about the Fast Food industry with market analysis, competitive analysis, commercial Due Diligence, and other market research needs.
-This includes deeper analysis on competitors in the Fast Food market, including: McDonalds, Starbucks, KFC, Subway, Domino's Pizza, Pizza Hut, Burger King, Tim Hortons, Chipotle, Taco Bell, Quiznos, Wendy's, Qdoba, Dunkin´Donuts; research into related topics such as Food Delivery, Online Food Delivery, Full Service Restaurant, Food Delivery Apps; or additional support in the Fast Food Sector or other Sectors.
+T4's research team can help you learn more about the Fast Food industry with market analysis, competitive landscape analysis, commercial Due Diligence, and other market research needs.
+This includes deeper analysis on key players in the Fast Food market, including: McDonalds, Starbucks, KFC, Subway, Domino's Pizza, Pizza Hut, Burger King, Tim Hortons, Chipotle, Taco Bell, Quiznos, Wendy's, Qdoba, Dunkin´Donuts; research into related topics such as Food Delivery, Online Food Delivery, Full Service Restaurant, Food Delivery Apps, Fast Food Brands; or additional support in the Fast Food Sector or other Sectors.
 Find more information about T4's services here.Schedule a Demo